Alex Sperafico

 Alexandre Sperafico (born January 21, 1974, in Toledo, Paraná) is a Brazilian racing driver.
 He is the oldest of the four racing Speraficos.

-From 2000 to 2001, and for one start in 2003, Alexandre competed in the Barber Dodge Pro Series and won a race at Sebring on the weekend of the 2001 12 Hours of Sebring.
-In 2002 he was one of the three Speraficos in Formula 3000, joining Ricardo and Rodrigo.
+From 2000 to 2001, and for one start in 2003, Sperafico competed in the Barber Dodge Pro Series and won a race at Sebring on the weekend of the 2001 12 Hours of Sebring.
+In 2002, he was one of the three Speraficos in Formula 3000, joining Ricardo and Rodrigo.
 He raced for the Minardi Junior Team in nine events.

-In 2003 he returned stateside and made his Champ Car World Series debut for Dale Coyne.
-In 2004 he ran half of the season for Mi-Jack Conquest Racing and a few races for CTE-HVM Racing in 2005.
+In 2003, Sperafico returned stateside and made his Champ Car World Series debut for Dale Coyne.
+In 2004, he ran half of the season for Mi-Jack Conquest Racing and a few races for CTE-HVM Racing in 2005.
 Unable to find a seat on the grid in 2006, Sperafico moved to the Brooks Associates Racing team in the ultra competitive Atlantic Series.
 After this, he retired from the competition.